 You will know instantly when your response comes through the letterbox: letters from the Palace are on thick, cream coloured paper, and the envelope will be franked from Buckingham Palace, also with The Queen’s cypher on it.

 The letter will have a letter head from whichever office you sent it to – Prince Charles and his three feathers, Catherine and her ‘C’ monogram.
-If a letter was written at Balmoral or Sandringham, the relevant stationary will be used.
+If a letter was written at Balmoral or Sandringham, the relevant stationery will be used.

 Have photos of your own Royal letters?
 Share them with us!